-- (57) Structure, Principal.
+- (56) Street Type.
+The permitted and regulated types of streets in this code.
+Refer to the Street Types section for more information and a list of the permitted Street Types. - (57) Structure, Principal.
 Also referred to as the principal building.
 A building that contains the dominant use of the Lot.
 It is typically located toward the front of the Lot in the front Build-to Zone or behind the Front Yard Setback. - (58) Swale.
 A low lying, naturally planted area with gradual slopes that facilitate the transport, absorption, and/or filtration of stormwater. - (59) Transect.
-A designation given to each lot within the district that dictates the standards for development on that Lot.
+A zoning designation given to each lot within the jurisdiction that dictates the standards for development on that Lot.
 Refer to the Transects section for more information and a list of permitted Transects. - (60) Transit Shed.
 An area that is centered around an existing, or planned and funded, transit stop using a quarter mile or half mile distance meant to demonstrate 5-10 minute walking distances.
 Also referred to as the "Pedestrian Shed." - (61) Tree Canopy.
 The uppermost area of spreading branches and leaves of a tree. - (62) Tree Canopy Coverage.
 The area of ground covered or shaded by a tree's canopy, measured in square feet. - (63) Use.
 Also referred to as land use.
-A purpose or activity that may occur within a building or a lot. - (64) Visible Basement.
-A half story partially below grade and partially exposed above with required transparency on the street facade.
+A purpose or activity that may occur within a building or a lot.